-- Mentoring: Teaches other employees new tasks and gives helpful feedback as needed. - Supporting and Cooperating: Helps coworkers when needed to meet team, department, or store goals. - Compassion and Empathy: Shows care and empathy for others.
-Seeks to understand how others feel. - Leads through Example: Models selling and service behaviors.
+- Mentoring: Teaches other employees new tasks and gives helpful feedback as needed. - Supporting and Cooperating: Helps coworkers when needed to meet team, department, or store - Compassion and Empathy: Shows care and empathy for others.
+Seeks to understand how others feel. - · Leads through Example: Models selling and service behaviors.

-- Talent Identification: Hires the best people available from inside or outside; assembles talented staffs - Talent Development: Helps employees improve their skills, learn new skills, and adapt to changes.
+- Talent Identification: Hires the best people available from inside or outside; assembles talented - Talent Development: Helps employees improve their skills, learn new skills, and adapt to changes.
 Motivates others.

-ADJACENT INDUSTRY PATHWAYS TO ADVANCEMENT: OCCUPATION
+RETAIL INDUSTRY PATHWAYS TO ADVANCEMENT: OCCUPATIONS

-For workers with retail experience, these pathways show a high-level view of potential entry jobs and career growth in each industry.
-These pathways aren't a complete list of every job an employer might be hiring for, but they can be used as a starting point for further exploration into these industries and the jobs within them.
+For workers with retail experience, these pathways show a high-level view of potential entry jobs and career growth in other parts of the retail industry.

+These pathways aren't a complete list of every advancement opportunity that might be available, but they can be used as a starting point for further exploration into these segments of the retail industry and the jobs within them.